rinukkusu/spotify-dart/README.md

   );

 final spotify = SpotifyApi(spotifyCredentials);

+//The refresh token can be used to obtain just one access token.
+After token retrieval, a new refresh token is provided. someService.saveCredentials(spotify.getCredentials());
 ```

 If, for any reason, you are planning to leave the app open in the background for a very long time and access Spotify's API with variable intervals, spotify-dart will automatically refresh the token if it's expired and updates you with the new credentials (in particular you need the new refresh token) by using the following methods.